DaveLiddament/php-generics-standard/README.md

 # PHP Generics specification (for static analysis)

 > This is very much work in progress.
-As of 29th Jan 2021 still trying to determine if there is a need for this and whether now is the time.
+As of 29th Jan 2021 trying to determine if there is a need for this and whether now is the time.
 See and comment on [Is a standard needed?](https://github.com/DaveLiddament/php-generics-standard/issues/2)
 >
-> If you see and problems or have and comments then please raise issues or submit small PRs to enhance the document.
+> If you see any problems or have and comments then please raise issues or submit small PRs to enhance the document.

 Generics in PHP are already a reality by using advanced static analysers such as [Psalm](https://psalm.dev) and [PHPStan](https://phpstan.org/).